-It is fairly common to come across drivers in Southern California who weave in and out of traffic or make turns without using their turn signals.
-Often, a failure to properly communicate the intention to turn left or right can result in either a rear-ending or a collision with an oncoming vehicle.
-However, when a turn signal is defective and doesn’t properly indicate the direction in which you are moving or turning – or worse – indicates the opposite direction – can be extremely dangerous.
+It is fairly common to find drivers in Southern California who weave in and out of traffic or make turns without using their turn signals.
+Often, a failure to properly communicate the intention to turn left or right can result in a rear-ending or a collision with an oncoming vehicle.
+However, when a turn signal is defective and doesn’t properly indicate the direction in which you are moving or turning – or worse – indicates the opposite direction – it can be extremely dangerous.

 If a defective auto has injured you or a loved one, you may be able to receive compensation for your losses by filing what is known as a product liability claim.
 In such cases where certain auto parts are defective, you may be able to file a lawsuit against the automaker, the manufacturer of the parts, and other parties.